-Lalonde’s third story is about changing views on motherhood, from the availability of the birth control pill in the late ‘60s to women’s demands for legal access to abortion, state-funded childcare, equal pay, financial compensation for “motherwork” and other rights that would put them on a more equal footing with men.
+Lalonde’s, from the availability of the birth control pill in the late ‘60s to women’s demands for legal access to abortion, state-funded childcare, equal pay, financial compensation for “motherwork” and other rights that would put them on a more equal footing with men.

 Talia Chung, University Librarian and Vice-Provost (Knowledge Systems) said that Lalonde’s stories evoke an inter-generational dialogue.
 “They weave together narratives of the movement from the past to the present day.”